Organic farming: Energy efficiency

 Compared to conventional agriculture, the energy efficiency of organic farming depends upon crop type and farm size.

 Two studies – both comparing organically- versus conventionally-farmed apples – declare contradicting results, one saying organic farming is more energy efficient, the other saying conventionally is more efficient.

-It has generally been found that the labor input per unit of yield was higher for organic systems compared with conventional production.
+It has generally been found that the labour input per unit of yield was higher for organic systems compared with conventional production.